haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_services.md

      disk: 2048

 ### `name` {#cloud-yaml-services-name}
 `name` identifies the service in the project.
-The `name` can consist only of lower case alphanumeric characters: `a`&ndash;`z` and `0`&ndash;`9`.
-For example, Redis is entered as redis.
+The `name` can consist only of lower case alphanumeric characters: `a`&ndash;`z` and `0`&ndash;`9`. 例如， Redis is entered as redis.

-You can have multiple instances of each service type.
-For example, you could have multiple Redis instances.
-For example, we use multiple Redis instances, one for session and one for cache.
+You can have multiple instances of each service type. 例如， you could have multiple Redis instances. 例如， we use multiple Redis instances, one for session and one for cache.

   redis:
      type: redis:3.0